Emergency Vehicle Operator (EVO) Card Procedures

 Pre-Trip Vehicle Inspection

 During this portion, the candidate will be tested to see if they can determine whether the vehicle is safe to drive.
 The candidate will perform a pre-trip inspection within a maximum time limit of 45 minutes.
+The candidate is responsible for keeping track of their own time.
 As the inspection is performed, the candidate must point to the item they are inspecting.
-They cannot just call out an item’s name or say “it's good” or “it’s okay”.
+They cannot just call out an item’s name or say “it's good” or “it’s okay."
 The candidate must tell the evaluator what specifically makes that item good or okay.
 Once the candidate has explained how to inspect an item correctly, they do not need to repeat the same explanation each time.
 The candidate only needs to mention its name and indicate that they are inspecting it.

 The candidate must inspect the front of the vehicle, one entire side of the vehicle, and the rear of the vehicle.
 If there are additional items on the opposite side of the vehicle, the candidate must only inspect the items not already covered.
 It does not matter what order items are checked in or what side is checked.
 The candidate may return to any part of the vehicle at any time to check something that they may have forgotten or inspected incorrectly.
 The candidate must inform the evaluator when they have completed the entire pre-trip inspection.